 Facilitator assists participants to develop an advocacy campaign strategy.
 For this, five (5) logical steps should be involved as follows.

 - 1. Identifying and clarifying the issues

 - 2. Establishing goals and objectives

 - 3. Agreeing on targets, audiences and messages

 - 4. Agreeing on tactics and tools

-- 5. Gender proof your campaign
+- 5. Make your campaign gender friendly

 - 6. Monitoring and evaluation.